 You can make this ahead of time and keep in the freezer until you are ready to serve.
 It will only take 20 - 30 minutes to defrost the squares at room temperature.

-These little lemon cheesecake squares are so light and refreshing.
+These little lemon cheesecake bars are so light and refreshing.
 When I look and taste them, they remind me of Springtime and Easter!

 4 Hours refrigeration